 Calls for Accountability

 The committee has taken decisive steps to address the broader implications of the smuggling operation.
 Plans are underway to summon key officials, including Homeland Security Minister Ali Ihusaan, Police Commissioner Ali Shujau, and Customs Commissioner, for questioning.
-Additionally, two separate reports are being drafted—one focusing on Hawks Private Limited and the other on the financial and operational aspects of the smuggling network.
+Additionally, two separate reports are being drafted—one focusing on the operator of the fuel tanker and the other on the financial and operational aspects of the smuggling network.

 This case illustrates the importance of strengthening oversight mechanisms and ensuring transparency in both public and private sectors.
 As the investigation unfolds, it raises critical questions about how such a well-coordinated operation could occur undetected and the role of regulatory agencies in preventing similar incidents in the future.